FRINX Machine introduction

 • Manages transactions across one or multiple devices

-• Translates between CLI, vendor native, and industry standard data models (i.e. OpenConfig)
+• Translates between CLI, vendor native, and industry-standard data models (i.e. OpenConfig)

 • Reads and stores vendor native data models from mounted network devices (i.e YANG models)

-• Ensures high availability, reducing network outages and down time
+• Ensures high availability, reducing network outages and downtime

 • Executes commands on multiple devices simultaneously